bleonardb3/ML_POT_10-30/Lab-6/README.md

 	Measure performance of production AI and its impact on business goals <br>
 	Track actionable metrics in a single console <br>
-	Explain AI outcomes
+	Explain AI outcomes <br>
-	Detect and mitigate harmful bias to improve outcomes 	Accept feedback to compute accuracy measures
+	Detect and mitigate harmful bias to improve outcomes <br>
+	Accept feedback to compute accuracy measures <br>
-	Accelerate the integration of AI into existing business applications.
+	Accelerate the integration of AI into existing business applications. <br>

 ## Objectives